send alcohol

 • You pay a special alcohol shipping fee.

-• You must be 21 or older to sign for a package containing alcohol [1].
+• You must be 21 or older to sign for a package containing alcohol (this is called ASR or Adult Signature Required).

 Couriers